 - 2. Alameda County Probation Department, Camp Wilmont Sweeney, Parent Handbook.
-Each parent or guardian is issued a copy of this handbook, which details the programming the youth will engage in and parent/guardian participation, contributions, and - 3.
+Each parent or guardian is issued a copy of this handbook, which details the programming the youth will engage in and parent/guardian participation, contributions, and responsibilities to support the success of the youth. - 3.
 Camp Sweeney Program Guide for Staff.
 The Program Guide details the program goals and objectives, and the procedures, operations, and resources for program administration and oversight.